This is based on opinion. Please don't list it on a work's trope example list.

 Robert withdrawing from the competition in Season 5 due to health problems.
-One of the most passionate chefs that season, he worked so hard and fought his way to the final 5.
-Only for him to get his dream taken from him by a heart condition.
+As one of the most passionate chefs that season, he worked so hard and fought his way to the final 5, only for him to get his dream taken from him by a heart condition.
 Right in the middle of seeing the prize restaurant.
 To add to it, Robert cancelled his wedding just to compete.

 Not to mention Ji's withdrawal in the second episode of that season due to an accident where she sprained her ankle.
 Her teammates were all crying (and some of the men even appeared to be on the verge of it) because they felt she was a strong competitor even with her injury.

 Season 5's Danny may have come across as a bit arrogant at times.
-His final confessional, after winning the competition, shows him crying, knowing that his late mother is smiling down, proud of him.
+His final confessional, after winning the competition, shows him crying, knowing that his late mother is smiling down being proud of him.

 Season 9's Paul revealing that he was on Hell's Kitchen for his mother, who apparently died not long before he was on the show.
 Watch the finale, and try not to cry when he wins.